rajeshwarib22/rajeshwarib22/README.md

 Recent Projects:

 [PantryPulse](https://pantry-tracker-system.vercel.app/)  :   ReactJs, Javascript, Firebase <br>
-PantryPulse is a simple pantry tracking systems thats helps you manage your groceries efficiently.
-It is developed by using ReactJS and  Firebase incorporating FirebaseAuth for user authentication.
-It manages its CI/CD workflow by utilizing Github and Vercel.
+PantryPulse is a simple pantry tracking system that helps you manage your groceries efficiently.
+It is developed using ReactJS and Firebase, incorporating FirebaseAuth for user authentication.
+It manages its CI/CD workflow by utilizing GitHub and Vercel.

 💻 Tech Stack
 **Languages:** Java, SQL, PL/SQL, JavaScript, Python,